Student Handbook: Section 4: Residential Living Policies

 The Housing Agreement is a binding document and cannot be broken without documented hardship and approval from the Director of Housing and Residence Life (or designee).

 All residents must have a valid, University-issued ID card in order to gain access to the residence halls.
 The resident may not intentionally provide another person their ID card for the purpose of allowing that individual access to the residence hall.
-Failure to abide by the above policies may result in disciplinary action.
+Students may be asked by Campus Safety or other University authority to show their ID card.
+Failure to present your ID card may result in disciplinary action by the University (see Section 8).
+Guests should follow ID policies as outlined in the Guest/Visitation Policies section.
+Students who lose their ID may follow the guidelines outlined in the Campus Safety Section for ID replacement.

 The lounges are for use by residential students and their guests only.
-Students are not permitted to sleep or to behave inappropriately in the lounges, nor should they complete projects there whose materials have potential to damage property.
-The furniture in the lounges must stay in the lounges and is not permitted within other areas of the residence hall including individual rooms.
+Students are not permitted to sleep or to behave inappropriately in the lounges and assume responsibility for any property damaged or defaced during lounge use.The furniture in the lounges must stay in the lounges and is not permitted within other areas of the residence hall including individual rooms Students are responsible for cleaning after themselves and for ensuring kitchen appliances are monitored during and turned off after use (e.g. microwave, stove, oven, sink)

-It is the responsibility of residents to maintain reasonable conditions for studying.
+It is the responsibility of residents to maintain reasonable conditions for studying or reasonable living.
 The right of a student to a reasonable environment to study precedes any other privileges, and excessive noise is a violation of this right.
 Noise that emanates from the residence halls and disturbs classrooms, other residence halls, and University activities is prohibited.
 Musical instruments may only be played in student rooms in accordance with courtesy hours.
 Stereo speakers may not be placed in residence hall windows or in positions to amplify sound to the outdoors.
 Bass/subwoofer speakers are prohibited.
 The use of earphones with stereo equipment is strongly encouraged.

 In order to check out of an assigned space in University housing, the resident must remove all personal belongings and trash and make a reasonable attempt to clean the room/apartment.
 Personal belongings remaining in the apartment following check-out will be removed and discarded by the University at a cost to the resident.